basilspice/airbnb-clone/README.md

 ## Making a reservation

 Anybody can see what dates are available on a listing based off the calendar
-If a user is not logged in and selects reserve they will be take to the login screen
+If a user is not logged in and selects reserve they will be taken to the login screen

-If the user is logged in and the reservation was successful they will get a message that will show a success.
+If the user is logged in and the reservation was successful they will get a message that will show "Success".
 The page will than redirect the user to their trips page

 ## Search bar